shpratee/curl-ssl-authentication/README.md

 	Server-->>Client: Finished
 	Server->>Client: aResource (encrypted with the symmetric session key)
 ```
 a.
-Client sends **ClientHello** message proposing SSL options.
+Client sends **ClientHello** message proposing SSL options.<br/>
 b.
-Server response with **ServeHello** message selecting the SSL options.
+Server response with **ServeHello** message selecting the SSL options.<br/>
 c.
-Server sends **Certificate** message, which contains the server's certificate (which contains the public key and other information).
+Server sends **Certificate** message, which contains the server's certificate (which contains the public key and other information).<br/>
 d.
-Server requests client's certificate in **CertificateRequest** message, so that the connection can be mutually authenticated.
+Server requests client's certificate in **CertificateRequest** message, so that the connection can be mutually authenticated.<br/>
 e.
-Server concludes its part if the negotiation with **ServerHelloDone** message.
+Server concludes its part if the negotiation with **ServerHelloDone** message.<br/>
 f.
-Client responds with **Certificate** message, which contains the client's certificate(which contains its public key and other information about client).
+Client responds with **Certificate** message, which contains the client's certificate(which contains its public key and other information about client).<br/>
 g.
-Client sends session key information (encrypted with sever's public key) in **ClientKeyExchange** message.
+Client sends session key information (encrypted with sever's public key) in **ClientKeyExchange** message.<br/>
 h.
-Client sends a **CertificateVerify** message to lt the server know it owns the sent certificate.
+Client sends a **CertificateVerify** message to lt the server know it owns the sent certificate.<br/>
 i.
-Client sends **ChangeCipherSpec** message to activate the negotiated options for all future messages it will send.
+Client sends **ChangeCipherSpec** message to activate the negotiated options for all future messages it will send.<br/>
 j.
-Client sends **Finished** message to let the server check the newly activated options.
+Client sends **Finished** message to let the server check the newly activated options.<br/>
 k.
-Server sends **ChangeCipherSpec** message to activate the negotiated options for all future messages it will send.
+Server sends **ChangeCipherSpec** message to activate the negotiated options for all future messages it will send.<br/>
 l.
-Server sends **Finished** message to let the client heh the newly activated options.
+Server sends **Finished** message to let the client heh the newly activated options.<br/>

 ## cURL with SSL Authentication